 Our staff responds in person to local schools and police departments in a timely manner to help families begin to address the current crisis with the goal of returning the youth home.

 A crisis situation is defined as a youth who has (1) run away and is refusing to return home, (2) been locked out of their home by their parent or legal guardian, or (3) is reported to police as being ungovernable.
 A Crisis Counselor is available 24 hours / 365 days a year to respond in these situations when other options have been exhausted.
 The goal of Youth Crossroads’ crisis response services is to reunify the youth with his / her family when it is appropriate and help stabilize the immediate crisis which caused the situation to occur.
 (Click for more info)

 Youth Crossroads’ workshops are available upon request to school districts, community organizations, police departments and business groups on a wide variety of topics related to youth and family development.
-Some examples include bullying prevention, child development, healthy family communications, discipline, and understanding the effects of trauma on healthy development.
+Some examples include trauma training for police, school counselors, teachers and administrators; bullying prevention, child development, healthy family communications, discipline, and understanding the effects of trauma on healthy development.